leaysgur/slides/docs/vuefes_jp-2025/index.md

 ### With love and respect ❤️

+- It's free to use, we should express our gratitude
 - Don't forget that there are people behind it
-- Because it's free to use, we should express our gratitude
 - It's even better if you can contribute in some way!

 ---